Back to Blog

 Study Resources in Arabic

-Several resources help Arabic-speaking senior applicants prepare for the simplified civics test.
+Several resources help Arabic-speaking senior applicants prepare for the civics test in their native language.

 USCIS Official Materials:

 USCIS provides study materials in multiple languages including Arabic.
-The simplified civics test study guide is available on the USCIS website.
+Applicants who qualify under 65/20 should use the special-consideration materials USCIS publishes for that group.
 Audio recordings help applicants who have difficulty reading.

 Community Resources: